thomlink/clearscore-tt/readme.md

 For this task I believe client timeouts are a simple and effective solution.
 Timeouts would stop the downstream service , which might never respond, from blocking the server.
 Caching would provide limited value as it is unlikely a user will need to repeat requests, and the requests require username as a parameter, so multiple users with the same creditscore would return the same data, but would be tricky to cache together.
+While its not obvious why the downstream clients require the username as a parameter, it would be wrong to assume that its unnecessary and create our own cache without it.

 I think its more important in this instance, if we imagine this is a real-world task, to ensure correctness of data.
 The best way to solve it would be a combination of all of the above methods, and return the result asynchronously.
 This could be done by triggering a background process
 (that would wait for the api to succeed, probably with retry & exponential backoff) and then having a different endpoint which would open up an SSE stream.
-This endpoint would require some process ID which would be returned in our initial error response to the caller of this api.
+I believe this is too complex for this exercise and would distract from the key challenge I am solving.

+Another option would be a dynamic timeout value, which increases and decreases as per the rate of timeout exceptions, to reduce the waiting time if a downstream call is notoriously slow.
+Again, I believe this is too complex for this exercise but in a real world situation could be appropriate.

+In the real world, my approach to solving this would be first establishing why the downstream calls take too long, and use that to come up with a solution.
+For example if they were under high load, then caching and rate limiting on our side would mitigate this problem.
+Naturally, this isn't possible for this task.

-In summary, I will be implementing general client timeouts, with an arbitrary value which would be refined in the real world.
+For this exercise I will be implementing general client timeouts, with an arbitrary value.

 #### Other errors